feum-aarhus/feum-platform/_events/flawless-set.md

 【 BYRON YEATES 】(Radiant Love)

 \
 Byron Yeates is a DJ and heads the record label Radiant Love.
 Based in Berlin, he has in the last years served his signature sound at Panorama Bar, Tresor and Shelter Amsterdam.
 Yeates’ recent mixes have been featured by the likes of DJ Mag, in which he was profiled for the ‘Fresh Kicks’ series; Honey Soundsystem; and Cómeme.
-He also holds a bimonthly residency at Berlin’s Refuge Radio.
+He also holds a bi-monthly residency at Berlin’s Refuge Radio.

 【 TURING 】(FEUM)